vb-consulting/NpgsqlRest/README.md

 - net8.0
 - Microsoft.NET.Sdk.Web 8.0
 - Npgsql 8.0.1
+- PostgreSQL >= 13

+Note: PostgreSQL 13 minimal version is required to run the initial query to get the list of functions.
+The source code of this query can be found [here](https://github.com/vb-consulting/NpgsqlRest/blob/master/NpgsqlRest/RoutineQuery.cs#L9C9-L9C49).
+For versions prior to version 13, this query can be replaced with a custom query that can run on older versions.

 ## Contributing

 We welcome contributions from the community.
-Please make a pull request if you whish to contribute.
+Please make a pull request if you wish to contribute.

 ## License